 The most frequent side effects with Zoely (seen in more than 1 user in 10) are acne and changes to menstrual periods (e.g. absence or irregularity).
 For the full list of all side effects reported with Zoely, see the package leaflet.

-Zoely should not be used in women who are hypersensitive (allergic) to nomegestrol acetate, estradiol or any of the other ingredients.
-It must not be used when a woman has, or has had, venous or arterial thrombosis (blood clots in the veins or arteries) including a stroke or a heart attack or when a woman has some of the risk factors for thrombosis (severe high blood pressure, diabetes with damage to the blood vessels or high cholesterol levels).
-It should not be used in women who have a disorder affecting blood clotting (such as protein C deficiency), migraine with aura (visual or other symptoms), severe liver problems with the liver still not functioning normally, certain types of cancer, or abnormal bleeding from the genital area whose cause has not been diagnosed.
+Zoely must not be used when a woman has, or has had, blood clots in the veins or arteries or when a woman has some of the risk factors for blood clots.
+It should not be used in women who have pancreatitis (inflammation of the pancreas), severe liver problems, liver tumours or a history of liver tumours, certain types of cancer, or abnormal bleeding from the genital area whose cause has not been diagnosed.
 For the full list of restrictions, see the package leaflet.